toxxicblood/my_work/AI/quick_learn/openAI_gym/gymnasium_notes.md

 More importantly, `env.action_space` and `env.observation_space` are both instances of `Space` a high level clas that provides key functions : `space.contains() and space .sample()

 Gym has support for a wide range of spaces that users might need.

+## Modifying the env

+- Wrappers are used to mod an env wihout having to alter the underlying code
+- To wrap an env first initialise base env then pass env along with parameters to the wrapper's constructor
+TimeLimit: Issues a truncated signal if a maximum number of timesteps has been exceeded (or the base environment has issued a truncated signal).

+ClipAction: Clips any action passed to step such that it lies in the base environment’s action space.

+RescaleAction: Applies an affine transformation to the action to linearly scale for a new low and high bound on the environment.

+TimeAwareObservation: Add information about the index of timestep to observation.
+In some cases helpful to ensure that transitions are Markov.

+## Training an env

+it is not good to call `env.render()` in the training loop because it slows down training by a lot.
+Tather try to build an extra loop to eval and showcase agent after training

+- To train an agent we complete one teration called an episode